 - Your treating physician who made the diagnosis of fibromyalgia provides a written opinion concerning your consistent pain and subsequent limitations and how they have adversely affected your ability to continue working.

 Have Questions About Your Eligibility for SSDI Benefits After Being Diagnosed with Fibromyalgia?
 Contact a Maryland Social Security Disability Lawyer

 If you have been diagnosed with fibromyalgia by a licensed physician and are unable to continue working due to persistent, chronic fatigue, pain, and other symptoms, you may be able to pursue a claim for Social Security disability benefits.
 If you are planning to apply for SSDI benefits, do not attempt to navigate the application process on your own.
 There is a litany of timelines, documents, and prerequisites you need to be aware of in order to have a chance to obtain benefits.
 We are here to help.
-Contact the Law Offices of Steinhardt, Siskind and Associates, LLC today.
+Contact the Law Offices of Steinhardt, Siskind and Lieberman, LLC today.
 Our law firm is located in Glen Burnie with satellite offices in Annapolis, Owings Mills, and Ellicott City.